danieltiger/Pilot/README.md

 ##Custom Animations

 Pilot now has support for custom animation transitions when pushing a view controller through block animations.
 In this example the view controllers view will fade in over 0.3 seconds.

-	UIViewController *viewController = [[UIViewController alloc] init];
+    PilotAnimationBlock animationblock = ^(UIViewController *viewController) {
         viewController.view.alpha = 0.0;
+        [UIView animateWithDuration:1.0 animations:^ {
+            viewController.view.alpha = 1.0;
+        }];
+    };

-   	[Pilot pushViewController:viewController withCustomAnimationBlock:^ {viewController.view.alpha = 1.0;} andDuration:0.3];
+   	[Pilot pushViewController:viewController withAnimationBlock:animationBlock];

 ##Core Data

 Pilot has some super useful conventions for working with CoreData objects.
 By using these conventions, building a view controller from an `NSManagedObject` subclass is really easy.
+This section of the documentation is in progress.

 ***